Top 5 Mobile Apps For Language Learning in 2023

-First of all, evaluate your language level, pay attention to the method each app uses, identify goals: expand vocabulary, master correct pronunciation, improve grammar or writing skills, etc. Based on these points, we chose 5 top-rated language apps that will help you to reach these goals and improve language online.
+First of all, you need to know at what level your language skills are.
+You also need to learn about the methods and goals of the language learning app.
+For example, it may be designed just to expand the vocabulary or teach you grammar.
+Based on these points, we chose the 5 top-rated language apps that will help you reach these goals and improve your language online.

-· in-app lives as “hearts” run out faster
+- in-app lives as “hearts” run out fast

 Our Rating: 9/10

-If you can accurately reproduce all the grammatical features, but you can’t speak fluently in live communication, then this app is for you.
-HelloTalk is a mobile social network, it has a global language and culture exchange community with more than 18 million members.
-Live communication, the exchange of news and photos will help you to put the acquired skills into practice.
-You can make free phone calls, instant, voice messages, correct each other’s messages.
+If you can accurately reproduce all the grammatical features but can’t speak fluently in real-life conversation, this app is for you.
+HelloTalk is a mobile social network with a global language and culture exchange community with more than 18 million members.
+Live communication and exchanging news and photos will help you put the acquired skills into practice.
+You can make free audio calls and instant voice messages with native speakers and practice your speaking skills with other users.
 This app supports 150 and more languages.

-Rating in App Store: 4.7, Google Play: 4.4 stars.
-It’s named Editors’ Choice in Google Play.
+Rating in App Store: 4.7, Google Play: 4.1 stars.
+It’s named Editors’ Choice on Google Play.
 HelloTalk has a monthly subscription option ($2.99 per month).